 ACTIONS RESOURCES COMMITTED INDICATORS TIMELINE IMPLEMENTATION PLAN STATUS LEAD 1.1.1.
-Assess current conditions and barriers DHR Racial Equity & DHR Barriers assessment is completed 6-12 months OEWD is committed to conducting internal barrier assessments to Not Started DHR that impede 1) potential applicants' ability to competitively apply to available positions, and 2) disallows current, competitive employees to apply.
-Diversity Recruiting Working Group identify barriers in OEWD's new and internal applicant process.
-OEWD will work with the Department of Human Resources (DHR) and the OEWD Racial Equity Working Group OEWD Racial Equity Working Group Citywide Racial Equity Working Group to ensure compliance with guidelines.
-OEWD HR
+Assess current conditions and barriers DHR Racial Equity & DHR Barriers assessment is completed January 2021 - December 2023 OEWD is committed to conducting internal barrier assessments to In Progress DHR that impede 1) potential applicants' ability to competitively apply to available Diversity completed December 2025 identify barriers in OEWD's new and internal applicant process.
+OEWD HR positions, and 2) disallows current, Working Group HR Subcompetitive employees to apply.
+OEWD will work with the Department of Human Resources (DHR) and the Citywide Racial Equity Working Committee

-OEWD HR Barriers Assessment Template 1.1.2.
+OEWD Racial Equity Working Group OEWD HR Barriers Assessment Template Group to ensure compliance with guidelines.
+1.1.2.
 Implement an annual staff survey to assess departmental diversity and inclusivity that would inform hiring and recruitment goals, particularly looking for gaps within data.
 Survey data and results are disaggregated and included in the department annual review.
-OEWD Racial Equity Working group Foundational Survey Tool- dept on diversity and inclusivity that will inform hiring and recruiting goals Survey is administered annually Survey results are included in the department annual review 6-12 months OEWD will administer an annual staff survey, disaggregate and analyze the data, and report out results.
+OEWD Racial Equity Working group Foundational Survey Tool- dept on diversity and inclusivity that will inform hiring and recruiting goals Survey is administered annually Survey results are included in the department annual review September 2020 - December 2023 OEWD will administer an annual staff survey, disaggregate and analyze the data, and report out results.
 Results will be included in the ORE annual review/measurements system and will inform OEWD's hiring and recruitment strategy.
-Not Started OEWD Racial Equity Working Group 1.1.3.
+The OEWD CORE Team is the Data Steward for survey data.
+The team does not share survey data with members of the department outside of the Annual Survey Results.
+Process Complete, Ongoing OEWD CORE Team 1.1.3.
 Draft and release equitable and inclusive hiring and recruitment best practices that includes learnings and feedback from staff survey and applicant barriers assessment.
 This policy must be vetted by the Racial Equity Leaders and any related working group.
-OEWD HR OEWD Racial Equity Working Group OEWD HR Working Group DHR and Citywide Racial Equity current framework on inclusion and equity in recruiting Best practices Document is created, implemented, and reviewed annually to maximize results 0-6 months OEWD research Best Practices 6-12 months draft best practices document OEWD plans to build on current hiring and recruitment processes and develop a best practices/procedures manual on hiring and recruitment, and a statement of our commitment to inclusion/equity in hiring and recruitment.
-Not Started OEWD Racial Equity Core Team OEWD HR Working Group OEWD HR
+OEWD HR OEWD Racial Equity Working Group OEWD HR Working Group Best practices Document is created, implemented, and reviewed annually to maximize results January - July 2021, OEWD research Best Practices July 2021 - July 2023 draft best practices document OEWD plans to build on current hiring and recruitment processes and develop a best practices/procedures manual on hiring and recruitment, and a statement of our commitment to inclusion/equity in hiring and recruitment.
+In Progress HR Sub- Committee